Nevada City’s 6th Annual

 Mission: Our mission is to provide a fun event for the entire community that is family friendly and enjoyable for all ages.
 Our primary goal is to have fun!
-Our secondary goal is to raise money to benefit improvements at Pioneer Park.
+Our secondary goal is to raise money to benefit improvements at Pioneer Park and the community.

 What is the Park Project?
 Pioneer Park is a beautiful park.
 Children and adults alike enjoy the recreation opportunities it offers.
 Our goal is to raise money to help fund additional amenities within the park.
 Current ideas include refurbishing barbecue areas, additional seating areas around the pool, and a multiuse (bicycling/jogging/walking) pathway within the park boundaries.
 Past projects include a new bocce ball court, seating areas, additional safety barricades for public events, and financial commitments towards longer term park projects.
 Additional ideas are welcome!